shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 Web3.js is a set of JavaScript libraries that acts as a port to the blockchain world.
 Web3 is a medium to connect our Smart Contracts to the front-end of the DApp.

-In this section, I introduced you to the basics of technology that we're going to use and roadmap of our DApp, now the interesting part.
-Let's make our DApp!
+In this section, we introduced the technologies that will be used and provided a roadmap for building the DApp.
+Now on to the the interesting part - Let's make the DApp!

 ## Project Setup
 To build the DApp without dealing with any annoying version errors & instead of installing each dependency one-by-one, we'll start building our DApp by installing all the necessary dependencies by cloning the GitHub repository.